theheking/babs-rna-seq/practical_overview/Week5_Alignment.md

 Step 1 Genome indexing for Kallisto
 ===================================
-There are a few files we need perform the first step of Kallisto
+There are a few files we need to perform the first step of Kallisto

-- Reference transcriptome: A file of all the known trasncripts of the mouse genome
+- Reference transcriptome: A file of all the known trasncripts of the human genome
 - Reference annotations: A file with information on the location and structure of the genes in the human genome and a file with chromosome details.